-As a company with its beliefs founded upon the welfare of birds and the well-being of the environment, it goes without saying that we care passionately about the world, its wild places and its wildlife.
-We do our best to operate all of our tours in an environmentally responsible manner - not just by our behaviour and actions in the field, but by utilising conservation-minded local agents as well as local services such as guides, eco-lodges and local produce in the places we visit.
+As a company with its beliefs founded upon the welfare of birds and the well-being of the environment, it goes without saying that Limosa cares passionately about the world, its wild places and its wildlife.
+We do our best to operate all of our tours in an environmentally responsible manner - not just by our behaviour and actions in the field, but by working with conservation-minded local agents as well as local services such as guides, eco-lodges and local produce in the places we visit.
 Our Sustainable Tourism Manager is Brian Small.

-It's an inescapable fact that air travel is a major cause of global warming.
-We take the issues of climate care seriously, and encourage all our travellers to negate their share of the damaging CO2 emissions created by their flights by making a donation in proportion to the length of their journey.
+It's an inescapable fact that air travel is a major cause of climate change.
+We take the issues of climate care seriously and encourage all our travellers to negate their share of the damaging CO2 emissions created by their flights by making a donation in proportion to the length of their journey.
 Unlike some companies however this is not mandatory as we prefer to give you the freedom to make a personal decision how much to give, and whom to give it to.
 We will be more than happy to suggest appropriate organisations.

 Many of our tours take place in countries where the whole idea of conservation is in its infancy and we must take care to be seen to act responsibly, especially by local people.
 We do our utmost to minimise disturbance to the birds and wildlife that we take groups to see.

-- Our restyled slim-line brochure is also much greener - representing a saving of well in excess of 500,000 pages per year as well as saving energy, using less trees and significantly reducing waste, too.
-Our brochure is printed on Regency or similar FSC accredited paper, providing assurance that this paper is manufactured from material sourced from forests certified according to strict environmental, social and economical standards.
+- Our restyled, slim-line brochure is also much greener - representing a saving of well in excess of 500,000 pages per year as well as saving energy, using less trees and significantly reducing waste, too.
+Our brochures are printed on Regency or similar FSC accredited paper, providing assurance that this paper is manufactured from material sourced from forests certified according to strict environmental, social and economical standards.
 It is printed using vegetable oil-based inks from renewable sources, and the cover section is laminated using Eco-print laminate which is sustainable, compostable and recyclable.

 - Many of our business partners are active in conservation at home.
 For instance, our Hungarian partner Sakertour has been supporting owl conservation through the funding of a nest box project in the Carpathian region for more than a decade now, as well as working closely with the Hortobagy Environmental Association.
+Established in 2001, our Brazilian partner REGUA owns and administers an area of more than 18,000 acres (pictured above), with a stated objective ‘to provide protection from hunting and exploitation of forest products’.
+This non-profit organisation is actively engaged in tropical forest restoration, including the planting of over 140,000 trees.
 In Ghana, our ground agents have established a fund - PECK (Picathartes Education and Conservation for Knowledge Fund) - to help protect the breeding site of the endangered Yellow-headed Picathartes, and to help local children in the surrounding communities with their education.

 - The British Birdwatching Fair - the world's largest annual gathering of birdwatching enthusiasts - is a major fund-raiser for conservation, having contributed in excess of one million pounds to selected areas of worldwide ornithological importance identified by BirdLife International.
-Over the years, our financial support for this event has included help for projects in Morocco, Ecuador, Indonesia, Vietnam, Brazil, Sumatra, Cuba, Peru and Thailand as well as for globally threatened seabirds, BirdLife's Preventing Extinctions Programme, Ethiopia's endemic birds and BirdLife's Flyways Programme - including (in 2012) raising funds to support conservation action in the East Asian-Australasian Flyway.
+Over many years, our financial support for this event has included help for projects in Morocco, Ecuador, Indonesia, Vietnam, Brazil, Sumatra, Cuba, Argentina, Peru, Thailand and Cambodia, as well as for globally threatened seabirds, BirdLife's Preventing Extinctions Programme, Ethiopia's endemic birds, Important Bird Areas in Africa, BirdLife's Flyways Programme and Saving Paradise in the Pacific.

-- We are Corporate Sponsors of the African Bird Club, the Neotropical Bird Club and the Oriental Bird Club, the funds so raised being directly channelled into international conservation and research.
+- We are Corporate Sponsors of the African Bird Club, Neotropical Bird Club and Oriental Bird Club, the funds so raised being directly channelled into international bird conservation and research.